Sumit-Choudhary/SeleniumSampleTest/README.md

 Functionality achieved so far:
 1. Logging in using user id and password and validating the correct login
 2. Searching for a product and selecting the lowest priced product from the search list
+3. Logging out by mouse hover and clicking on the logout link.

 The work is under progress.

 Following is planned:
-1. Add more functionality
+1. Adding of more functionality
-2. Add code to selenium_base to include more reusable methods
+2. Adding code to selenium_base to include more reusable methods
 3. Override selenium methods and use them effectively in the code
 4. Logging and error handling
 5. Test reports